tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 400 gp**/**80 gp

-**Effect:** When performed upon a magic item, Aura Mask makes it appear nonmagical when someone tries to use an Arcana skill check to detect magic.
+**Effect:** When performed upon a magic item, Aura Mask makes it appear non-magical when someone tries to use an Arcana skill check to detect magic.
 The ritual's effects last for 24 hours.

 _Optional Focus_: You can extend the duration of this ritual indefinitely by leaving the item near a small, jeweled eye of gold and ruby wrapped in a silken blindfold.
 The blindfolded eye is a focus worth 100 gp.
 As long as the item remains nearby the focus, the Aura Mask remains in effect.
 You can hide or protect the ritual's focus in any way you like, as long as it remains within range.
 A single focus can maintain up to five Aura Masks or False Auras on five separate items, as long as they are all close enough to the focus.